-- Ensure that the SDS is in compliance with Annex II of the REACH Regulation. - ✓ Ensure that the person responsible for compiling the SDS is competent, that is, that they have the relevant experience, knowledge and training. - ✓ Provide the e-mail details of the competent person in section 1, along with the company's address and telephone number and the emergency number. - ✓ Ensure that the SDS is specific to the chemical being supplied and not generic. - ✓ Ensure that the recipient of the chemical receives a SDS for that chemical free of charge, on paper or electronically, no later than at its time of delivery. - ✓ Where a mixture is not classified itself but contains hazardous substances, ensure a SDS is supplied upon request to downstream users or/ distributors. - ✓ Update the SDS without delay with any new information on the chemical. - ✓ Remember that the classification provided on the label of the chemical must be identical to that given in section 2 of the SDS.
+- ✓ Ensure that the SDS is in compliance with Annex II (as updated by Reg.
+(EU) No. 2015/830) of the REACH Regulation - Ensure that the person responsible for compiling the SDS is competent, that is, that they have the relevant experience, knowledge and training - ✓ Provide the e-mail details of the competent person in section 1, along with the company's address and telephone number and the emergency number - Ensure that the SDS is specific to the chemical being supplied and not generic - ☑ Ensure that the recipient of the chemical receives a SDS for that chemical free of charge, on paper or electronically, no later than at its time of delivery - ✓ Where a mixture is not classified itself but contains hazardous substances, ensure a SDS is supplied upon request to downstream users or/ distributors - ✓ Update the SDS without delay with any new information on the chemical and ensure an updated SDS is provided to customers if new information on the chemical becomes available which may affect risk management or if new information on hazards become available. - ✓ Remember that the classification provided on the label of the chemical must be identical to that given in section 2 of the SDS.